Lapin0t/grothendieck-cern/README.md

 greatly changed.
 But then again, as I said earlier, I think that today's scientific activity is likely to change very, very profoundly.
 I don't think this will happen without most of the current scientific sectors simply withering away.
-I'm absolutely convinced that current research---which involves cataloguing elementary particles corresponding to such and such operators in the Hilbert space, or the mathematical research I've been involved in so far---will wither away, not by an authoritarian decree from me or anyone else, but spontaneously.
-And this, when the current structures of society will collapse, when the cogs no longer work, because the mechanisms of industrial society are self-destructive---they destroy the environment, and fortunately for us I'd say.
+I'm absolutely convinced that current research—which involves cataloguing elementary particles corresponding to such and such operators in the Hilbert space, or the mathematical research I've been involved in so far—will wither away, not by an authoritarian decree from me or anyone else, but spontaneously.
+And this, when the current structures of society will collapse, when the cogs no longer work, because the mechanisms of industrial society are self-destructive—they destroy the environment, and fortunately for us I'd say.
 So they can't go on working indefinitely, they set irreversible processes in motion.
 So that there will be a collapse of our current lifestyles.
-When our cities, for example, collapse, when no one pays the wages that have enabled us, thanks to esoteric scientific activity, to buy in the shops the groceries we need, to buy clothes, to pay our rent and so on---and even if we had the money, it would be of no use to us, because we'll have to dig it out of the ground ourselves, because there won't be enough left---at that exact point, the incentive to study elementary particles will disappear entirely.
+When our cities, for example, collapse, when no one pays the wages that have enabled us, thanks to esoteric scientific activity, to buy in the shops the groceries we need, to buy clothes, to pay our rent and so on—and even if we had the money, it would be of no use to us, because we'll have to dig it out of the ground ourselves, because there won't be enough left—at that exact point, the incentive to study elementary particles will disappear entirely.

 I myself was quite fanatical, if you will, about research.
 I was really very captivated; there are noble passions.
-But even supposing physicists remain---despite the extremely strong pressure of material necessities of survival---who would dream of continuing their research, we mustn't forget that a particle accelerator isn't made from a few pieces of wood.
+But even supposing physicists remain—despite the extremely strong pressure of material necessities of survival—who would dream of continuing their research, we mustn't forget that a particle accelerator isn't made from a few pieces of wood.
 It's something that requires considerable social effort, and I doubt very much that the other members of society will be willing to distract themselves from the activities